jsta/blogdown2/content/blog/2019-04-19-are-google-earth-engine-analyses-reproducible.md

 file1.GetContentFile('raw_export.tif')
 ```

-Now, let's find the _edges_ of our scene using a non-reproducible EE (`ee.Algorithms.CannyEdgeDetector`) workflow:
+Now, let's find the _edges_ of our scene using a non-reproducible EE workflow where `ee.Algorithms.CannyEdgeDetector` does the heavy lifting:

 ```python
 canny = ee.Algorithms.CannyEdgeDetector(image, 10, 1)